Have you thought about sponsoring a donkey?

 Gracie

 Carroll County Animal Control called us in June 2017 to assist in the seizure of an emaciated and neglected donkey, the only donkey among 20 equines living in deplorable conditions.
 (Another rescue took the horses.)
-This adorable little jenny was living in a gross, dark stall with no bedding, just deep manure; no hay or other food, and disgusting water.
-She was extremely thin and infested with lice; bald spots covered her body where she had rubbed off her hair as she sought relief from the itching.
-Less than 3 months later, Gracie gave birth to a little jenny, Piper.
-Gracie’s lice infestation, poor body condition, damaged hooves and teeth were addressed promptly, but recovery from severe physical neglect takes time.
-Recovery from emotional neglect can take even longer; although Gracie trusts us now, she still is nervous, and she is wary of many humans.
-Because this brave jenny already has endured so much, we don’t want to put her through any more changes.
-Gracie will remain in sanctuary at our rescue with the people who know her best, and whom she trusts.
+This adorable little jenny, now in her mid-20s, was living in a gross, dark stall with no bedding, just deep manure; no hay or other food, and disgusting water.
+She was extremely thin and infested with lice; bald spots covered her body where she had rubbed off her hair as she sought relief from the itching, and her hooves were overgrown.
+Gracie’s lice infestation, poor body condition, damaged hooves and teeth were addressed and she began to blossom.
+Soon, we realized she was hiding a little secret, and less than three months later, Gracie gave birth to a little jenny we named Piper.
+Considering what terrible condition Gracie was in when we rescued her, it’s almost a miracle that Piper was born healthy.
+This brave jenny has endured so much, but now she and her daughter live in peace, together at Little Longears.

 Matt and Jeff

-Matt and Jeff were surrendered by their owners, who were older and having trouble caring for them.
+Matt and Jeff were surrendered by their owners, who were older and having trouble caring for them, in 2018 when both donkeys were in their 30s.
 Both boys were suffering from health issues largely due to their inability to eat well.
 Their teeth were a disaster, in desperate need of attention.
 Their teeth were long and sharp, and eating was very painful for both donkeys.
 Shortly after their arrival, Jeff started showing signs of liver failure.
 We rushed both to the hospital, where Jeff was treated for 3 weeks with intensive care.
 Despite a very grave diagnosis when he arrived at the hospital, Jeff pulled through and made a miraculous recovery!
 These two best friends are feeling so much better.
 With teeth no longer painful, and other health issues resolved, Matt and Jeff should have many more golden years to enjoy life at our rescue.

 Rosie, Rocky and Randy

-Rosie and Rocky, together with their son Randy, were surrendered in May 2019 by responsible owners who could no longer take care of them.
+Rosie and Rocky, now in their late 20s, together with their son Randy, who’s in his early 20s, were surrendered in May 2019 by responsible owners who could no longer take care of them.
 Many people find they are in danger of being outlived by their donkeys, and seek a long-term solution for their donkeys’ ongoing care.
 This little family falls into that category.
 The personalities of all three donkeys reflect their prior home: they are friendly, outgoing and charming.
-(Rocky even “volunteered” to tag along on a visit to a local public library, spontaneously leaping into the trailer with 2 other (unrelated) donkeys!)
-But, although the donkeys were loved and cared for, like many others, they are not always comfortable being handled.
-They still react warily when approached with a halter, are not fond of the vet, the equine dentist or the farrier, and need additional training and tutoring.
+Randy is especially close with his mother, Rosie, and we’ll make sure that they are never separated.
 This wonderful senior family will live out their lives in sanctuary at Little Longears.